Creating Comics with Branching Storylines

 advanceControls = {

-{ input = Panels.Input.A, target = 2 }, -- press A to go to sequence 2
+{ input = Panels.Input.A, target = "climb-over" }, -- press A to go to the sequence with id "climb-over"

-{ input = Panels.Input.B, target = 4 }, -- press B to go to sequence 4
+{ input = Panels.Input.B, target = "go-around" }, -- press B to go to the sequence with id "go-around"

 },